Even vaccinated California workers may have to keep masks on - WTMJ

 Business groups are upset the staff didn’t ease its masking recommendation during a two-week delay since the board postponed its consideration while its staff reviewed the CDC guidelines.

-“I’m a little mystified why they didn’t do more,” said California Farm Bureau director of employment policy Bryan Little, whose organization joined more than three-dozen agribusiness opponents of the proposed rules.
-“I think that’s an unreasonable expectation on their part.”
+“CalOSHA is out of step with the rest of the country,” said Andrew Sommer on behalf of the California Employers COVID-19 Prevention Coalition.

+With the state set to reopen in less than two weeks, “we need worksites to be able to operate under normal conditions,” added Melissa Patack, a vice president of the Motion Picture Association of America.

-More than 17.4 million of California’s nearly 40 million residents are fully vaccinated, state health officials said Thursday, and the positivity rate for the virus has dropped to 0.8%.
+More than 17.5 million of California’s nearly 40 million residents are fully vaccinated, state health officials said Thursday, and the positivity rate for the virus is 0.9%.

-But worker advocates at the board’s last hearing said regulators should continue protections for vulnerable employees, while board members said they were inclined to keep safeguards for fear of another surge or emerging virus mutations.
+While most speakers at the hearing opposed the proposed rules, they were supported by unions representing teamsters, machinists, utility workers, engineers and school employees.

+“Worksite outbreaks are still occurring,” said Maggie Robbins, occupational health specialist with Worksafe Inc., an Oakland-based worker advocacy group, noting that the majority of Californians are not fully vaccinated.

+“The workplace is not the same as deciding to go to a dinner party or the gym or go to a movie,” she said.
+“There’s a lot of work to be done before we have a substantially immune population where we can relax more of the controls.”

-Employer organizations were additionally critical of a proposed rule that starting July 31 would require them to provide the most effective N95 masks for voluntary use by employees who are working indoors or at outdoor mega events and are not fully vaccinated.
+Employer organizations were also critical of a proposed rule that starting July 31 would require employers to provide the most effective N95 masks for voluntary use by employees who work indoors or at large outdoor events and are not fully vaccinated.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.